jasmine/jasmine.github.io/setup/nodejs.md

 Paths starting with `!` are excluded, for example `!**/*nospec.js`.

 `spec_dir` is used as a prefix for all `spec_files` and `helpers`.
 Helpers are executed before specs.
-For an example of some helpers see the [react tutorial](/tutorials/react_with_npm)
+For an example of some helpers see the [React tutorial](/tutorials/react_with_npm).

 ```javascript
 {